OpenHD/Documentation/hardware/jetson.md

-The Jetson Nano is a capable H265 encoding device, that's why we started to support it in our 2.2-evo releases.
+The Jetson Nano is a capable H265 encoding device, that's why we supported it in our 2.2-evo till 2.3-evo releases.
 Since it is fundamently different and doesn't give any advantage on the Ground, we do not officially support it as GroundSBC.

 {% hint style="warning" %}
 Since Nvidia refused to update the Jetson SBC's at all and their software is totally outdated.
-We decided to discontinue Jetson Support in the upcoming releases.
+We decided to discontinue Jetson Support.
+However experienced Developers can build and maintain their own Jetson images.
 {% endhint %}

-Currently Supported Jetson-SBC's
+Previously Supported Jetson-SBC's

 | SBC                                   |
 | ------------------------------------- |